 Financial aid disbursements are processed by Rio Salado's Cashier's Office, and are made after the student's class participation has been verified.
 This typically happens during the second week of classes.

 For continuing students to be eligible to receive disbursement, all grades from prior terms must be posted.
 Students must also demonstrate that you are meeting the college's Satisfactory Academic Progress (SAP) policy.

 Financial aid funds are first be applied to the student's outstanding college charges.
 Any remaining funds are processed through the Maricopa Student Refund Program.
-It typically takes an additional 7 – 10 business days to receive your refund, depending on the refund method you have selected.
+It typically takes an additional 3 – 10 business days to receive your refund, depending on the refund method you have selected.